 Singles & EPs

 A delightful pair of jazz-funk jams.
 Joe Armon-Jones shows off a light touch on the keys and a great solo on Dark Side Riddim, but I think this track is driven hardest by TJ Koleoso's wandering melodies on bass.
-On Samuel L. Riddim, the band coalesces around the torrential rain of Femi Koleseo's kit.
-This is more incredible jazz from London... what's in the water?
+On Samuel L. Riddim, the band coalesces around the torrential rain of Femi Koleoso's kit.
+This is more incredible jazz from London... what's in the water there?

 New to Me

 Hypnotic, seductive, dangerous.
 I love records that defy a genre label and I think Nómada is a great example of that; it has humid percussion, dreamy strings and a fuzzy echo of South American folk music, all lurking under the electronic pulse of house? downtempo? pop?

 As a bonus, check out the killer playlist Heidi maintains: El Futuro es Feminino

 A spacey, free-form jazz trio exploration.
 The rhythm section is assertive, with complex basslines sitting high in the mix and rangy, kitchen sink percussion holding things together.
 Over top of this floats Alun Elliot-Williams' guitar, with an almost post-rock sound, more textural, wandering and searching.
 An A+ recommendation for fans of small combos like The Bad Plus or more propulsive groups like The Comet is Coming.

 Yonder is like a quiet evening with close friends.
 It's warm and engaging, and when it's over you're surprised how the time has slid past so smoothly.
 Sophie Hutchings' piano compositions are simple, but not minimalist, and show off a great sense of feel and timing.
 It's good relaxation music but has a rewarding depth there for more active listeners.